Rainwater and graywater: Under what conditions is it permitted to reuse them in France?

 Relaxed rules

-Rainwater used for these purposes must also meet the quality standards set out in the aforementioned decree of July 12, 2024.
+Rainwater used for these purposes must also meet the quality standards set forth in the aforementioned decree of July 12, 2024.
 This is not the case for rainwater used for purposes other than these.

 Greywater reuse

-Despite restrictions, commendable progress
+Despite the restrictions, commendable progress

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.